imudey/aws-ec2-nginx-site/README.md

 4. Deployed Website
 Edited /var/www/html/index.html
-## the default folder used by nginx
+## This is the default directory served by NGINX
 Added a simple HTML page
 ## used index.html as it is the main homepage file